anooshaseelm/DIC_Project1_Portfolio/README.md

+# NYPD Crime Data Analysis: Project Overview
+The goal of this project is to clean the data in a dataset, analyse it and generate a descriptive summary.
+Also we have done some data exploration with the dataset.
+The cleaned data is used to generate a descriptive summary for the features and contents.
+The dataset used
+(NYPD Shooting Incidents Dataset) includes all shooting crimes reported to the New York City
+Police Department (NYPD) from 2006 to the end of 2019.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/anooshaseelm/DIC_Project1_Portfolio/edit/main/README.md) to maintain and preview the content for your website in Markdown files.